foundersandcoders/MCP_workshop/instructions.md

 This ensures the server uses the actual directory where Claude Code is running.

-## Step 2: Install fastmcp globally
+## Step 2: Install fastmcp

 Use `pipx` to install `fastmcp` in an isolated environment.
-This prevents dependency conflicts with your system Python and makes the `fastmcp` command globally available:
+This prevents dependency conflicts with your system Python and makes the `fastmcp` command available from anywhere:

 ### macOS
 ```bash